GE Optima 660 and GE Discovery 750 – Comparison

 Sign up to learn more

-What the Optima 660 and Discovery CT750 HD have in Common?
+What the Optima 660 and Discovery 750 have in Common?

-- First of all, they both have a compact footprint combined with a modular design.
+- They both have a compact footprint combined with a modular design.

-- Also, they have the same rotation speed of 0.35s and significant capabilities in acquiring the scanned image.
+- Same rotation speed of 0.35s and significant capabilities in acquiring the scanned image.

 Furthermore, they have several options in common: